 Exercise, Cancer, and Telomeres

 Next to nutrition exercise is our best medicine.
 Most of us are aware of its health benefits on the cardiovascular, musculoskeletal, and metabolic systems.
-But exercise has two other benefits that are being studied more and more.
+But being physically active has two other benefits that are being studied more and more.
 This includes the benefits of exercise on cancer and its benefits on telomere health.
 So that is what we going to tackle today – exercise, cancer, and telomeres.
-Exercise protects against cancer and protects telomeres.
-Short telomeres are associated with higher risks of cancer.

 Exercise Strengthens the Immune System